 Created April 16, 2021

 Papers published in academic journals are peer-reviewed before being published.
-You may already have received such reviews on a paper that you submitted for publication.
-For this system to work, reviewers are needed, and it is ideal if you perform a few such reviews while you are a student.
-Ideally, you can do it after publishing one or more papers, but before you graduate.
-There are several benefits to doing this:
+You may have received such reviews on your own papers.
+For this system to work, reviewers are needed.
+It is great if you perform a few such reviews early in your career, for a few reasons:

 Here are a few things to keep in mind when performing your review:

-• Be mindful of your tone.
+Be mindful of your tone.
 Your comments will be read by real people who worked hard on the manuscript, so be respectful and constructive.
 Even if you recommend rejecting the paper, try to compliment something and leave some advice.
 Especially for junior authors, encouraging feedback can mean a lot and help them improve (which should be the ultimate goal of this process).
+Conversely, your review should never use words like “lousy,” “naive,” or “incompetent.”
+Even if you think those descriptors are accurate, they are unproductive and unprofessional, and will lead the authors to focus on your rude tone rather than your technical feedback.

-• It is not your job to correct spelling or grammar in the paper.
+It is not your job to correct spelling or grammar in the paper.
 If the writing is abysmal, you should note this as a comment, but you don’t need to point out each specific error.
-It is helpful if you happen to list a few typos, but don’t spend time looking for all of them.
+It is helpful if you happen to list a few typos, but don’t spend time finding all of them.

 The format of your review should be as follows: